exakat/php-dictionary/dictionary/framework.ini.rst

 Frameworks provides a set of tools and components to build applications, though they usually do not provide a comprehensive service out of the box: the framework must be used to build the application, usually in an original and creative way.
 For example, a framework may be used to build a forum or a CMS, while the opposite is rarely possible.

-There are lots of frameworks in PHP.
-In alphabetical order, here are some of them:
+There are lots of frameworks written with PHP.
+In alphabetical order, here is a non exhaustive list:

 + `Aura <https://auraphp.com/>`_
 + `Bolt CMS <https://boltcms.io/>`_